Michigan teen charged in Oxford High School shooting

 “This couldn’t be just random,” she said.

-Pastor Jesse Holt said news of the shooting flooded in to him and his wife, including texts from some of the 20 to 25 students who are among the 400-member congregation.
+She also celebrated her right to own a gun, referring to her job as a real estate agent.

-“Some were very scared, hiding under their desks and texting us, ‘We’re safe, we’re OK.
-We heard gunshots, but we’re OK.’
-They were trying to calm us, at least that’s how it felt,” he said.
+“As a female and a Realtor, thank you for allowing my right to bear arms.
+Allowing me to be protected if I show a home to someone with bad intentions,” she wrote.
+“Thank you for respecting that Amendment.”

-Associated Press journalists Ryan Kryska, Mike Householder and David Aguilar in Oxford Township, Michigan; Kathleen Foody in Chicago; and Josh Boak in Rosemount, Minnesota, contributed to this report.
+Associated Press journalists Mike Householder in Pontiac, Mich., Bernard Condon in New York and Kathleen Foody in Chicago contributed to this report.
 AP researcher Rhonda Shafner in New York also contributed.

 Caption